juliesymons/juliesymons.github.io/userGPUOperators/index.md

       // Compress to _float3
       _float3(L, a, b) }

-These two functions are used to create the actual GPUOperator:
+These two functions are used to create the actual `GPUOperator`:

     /** Convert an RGB color image to CIELab.
       *